 There are a few things you need to do to get it right and fit in with the big boys so to speak.

 - Get yourself a Logo and some Business cards.
 Stand out but keep it classy.
 Your logo will reflect your blog.
-My best friend who is a graphic designer, created ours.

 - Create a media kit.
 This has all your information tucked into one.
 Your reach might not be so high at this point but showing pr agencies that you have put the effort into a media kit, shows your professionalism.